gandhisamay/Drone-Cam-Segmentation/README.md

 # Semantic Segmenatation
+Semantic Segmentation is process to classify each pixel of the image into some class and then in the final image obtained has various classes marked with different colors.

 Drone Cam Images from bird view are taken and segmented into 23 different classes.
 The Kaggle dataset can be downloaded from the this [website](https://www.kaggle.com/bulentsiyah/semantic-drone-dataset)

 ## Dataset